 Later in verse 6 he says:

-“for God, who said, “Let light shine out of darkness,”made his light shine in our hearts to give us the light of the knowledge of God’s glory displayed in the face of Christ.”
+“For God, who said, “Let light shine out of darkness,” made his light shine in our hearts to give us the light of the knowledge of God’s glory displayed in the face of Christ.”

 Can you see what the role of God is in salvation?
 It’s the same as when He created the world!
 He speaks and things happen.
 When He said ‘let there be light’, guess what?
 Look what he does in the hearts and lives of sportspeople because He’s done it in ours!
 He speaks, He makes His light shine in our hearts and enables us to see Jesus!

 God does the saving work - that’s His role and I cannot do that, not with my sports friends, not with anybody!
 What an encouragement this is!

 So what’s our role?
 To set forth the truth plainly.
 To say that Jesus Christ is Lord.